jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 **▶ Window to upload the excel file and dataframe display**

-This function handles the file upload process and displays the contents converted in DataFrame if it's an Excel file.
+This function handles the file upload process and displays the content converted in DataFrame (if it's an Excel file).

 ```
 _handle_upload()
 ```
 The function returns the filepath (str) or None if no file is selected.

-It is important to note that the function returns the filepath of any file regardless of its type; only a excel file's contents (converted in DataFrame) is displayed.
+It is important to note that the function returns the filepath of any file regardless of its type; only a excel file's content (converted in DataFrame) is displayed.

 **🔬 Content display and confirmation on the data display**

-The function displays the DataFrame (converted from the uploaded excel file) and asks the user's confirmation on the correct or incorrect dataframe display.
+The function displays the DataFrame (converted from the uploaded excel file) and asks the user's confirmation on the correct or incorrect DataFrame display.
 ```
 _process_excel_file()
 ```